NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/rpmd.md

 sim = RingPolymerSimulation(atoms, Free(2), 50; temperature=100u"K")
 ```

+!!! note "Atomic units"

+    Recall that the quantities are always in atomic units unless [Unitful.jl](@cite https://painterqubits.github.io/Unitful.jl/stable/)
+    has been used to specify alternative units.
+The temperature here has been specified using Kelvin.

 We initialise the simulation with zero velocity and a random distribution for the
 ring polymer bead positions.
 For a real RPMD simulation you will use the thermal ring
 polymer distribution obtained from a PIMC or Langevin simulation but here for simplicity